Apollo Tactical Income Fund Inc. (AIF)

 - Reliance on Apollo Credit Management

-- Upcoming: Potential interest rate cuts by the Federal Reserve could increase demand for high-yield fixed income assets.
+- Potential interest rate cuts by the Federal Reserve could increase demand for high-yield fixed income assets.

 - Expansion into New Credit Markets: AIF can expand its investment universe by exploring new credit markets and asset classes.
 This includes investing in emerging market debt, distressed debt, or private credit opportunities.
 By diversifying its investments across different credit markets, AIF can potentially enhance its returns and reduce its overall risk profile.
 The global credit market is estimated to be worth trillions of dollars, offering ample opportunities for AIF to grow its assets under management.
 Timeline: Ongoing.